List of Madagascar (franchise) characters: Savio

 Savio (voiced by Nestor Carbonell) is a large Spanish-accented green anaconda who attacked the animals on three occasions.
 When he was initially transferred to the zoo in "The Big Squeeze", the penguins suspected him of being the cause of the disappearance of the lemurs and Marlene, but his cage appeared inescapable; the only means of departure was a vent that Savio could have used when unfed but would have been unable to access when returning.
 Skipper realises that he was instead using the vent to access the keypad that controlled his cage locks with his tail, allowing him to open his cage.
-He was defeated on this occasion when the penguins lured him into Burt's habitat, with Burt throwing Savio around and squeezing him through the bars to expel his previously-eaten victims.
+He was defeated on this occasion when the penguins lured him into Burt's habitat, with Burt throwing Savio around and squeezing him through the bars to expel his previously eaten victims.
 Alice later had Savio transferred to the Hoboken Zoo.

 The Vesuvius Twins

-The Vesuvius Twins (voiced by Atticus Shaffer) are two schoolboys from a very wealthy family.
+The Vesuvius Twins (both voiced by Atticus Shaffer) are two schoolboys from a very wealthy family.
 They are disliked by all of the animals of the zoo because of how nasty they are.
 Even though they are repeatedly banned from going near the animals, they usually get around the ban because of their parent's wealth, e.g. purchasing all of the tickets for an event at the zoo.
 Private often encourages others to show kindness to the boys, choosing to believe that they are secretly good.

 Their name is derived from the volcano Mount Vesuvius.